 A Custom Addition

 Even though the LOE and MNU remote sensing system was able to solve our customer’s major concerns, they had one more request.
 They also wanted a local indication so their employees could check the readings on a display mounted nearby the tank.
-Instead of recommending a traditional PLC or panel meter, we quickly developed a simple and inexpensive display that could be wired easily in to the daisy chain.
+Instead of recommending a traditional PLC or panel meter, we quickly developed a simple and inexpensive display, the MND, that could be wired easily in to the daisy chain.
 We were able to develop and provide this solution quickly since we based its design on advances we had recently made with our controllers.

 So by taking advantage of the benefits that come with Modbus protocol and the daisy chain, we were able to provide our customer a low cost solution for both implementation and long-term data fees.
 Most importantly, our customer was able to reduce their inventory costs and ensure employee safety.